clixx-io/clixx.io/eventframework/README.md

 ## clixx.io EventFramework

-### Rethinking C/C++ for portability on Embedded devices and the Internet-of-Things
+### Rethinking C/C++ for portability on Embedded devices and IoT

-The clixx.io EventFramework is a streamlined rethink of C/C++ traditions with respect to making small mpu's ever easier to program.
-It's inspired by Wiring, and Python "Circuits".

-The idea is to move all hardware dependencies to libraries and have code that will easily run on different processors.
+The clixx.io EventFramework is a streamlined EventFramework designed to give C++ compatability over a wide variety of processors.
+At the moment to demonstrate the concept we have Linux and the Attiny85.
+In the future, we'd like to do more processors.

+In the embedded world, Arduino is the clear favourite.
+But it's closely tied down to the Arduino hardware.
+This framework provides a way to get more programming features and not be locked down to a particular brand of hardware.

 ### Installation

+From within the eventframework directory:

 	make
 	make -f Makefile.avr